SungHoHong2/Leetcode-Experiment/medium/Number_of_Islands/README.md

         def setRank(parent, rank):
             # get the address of the parent
             # update the rank
-        # find the parent of the node
-        def find(current):
-            # get the index of the node
-            # set the temporary pointer just in case the current node already has a parent
-            # if the selected node already has a parent
-                # get the address of the parent
-            # update the parent table of that node
-            # return the index of the parent
         # merge two groups together
         def union(a, b):
             # get the parents of both 'a' and 'b'